enricllagostera/ponte/process/technical_design.md

 6. `marked` and `html-to-docx` for file format conversions for text sources;
 7. (To be added) `gray-matter` for parsing YAML frontmatter in text files;

 In terms of operation, I'm doing most things from the `main.js` process.
-I hardcoded a repo (`enricllagostera/sample_webgame_repo`) for now and I'm mostly just sending data to the GUI for testing.
-There is no actual two-way communication for now.

 ### UX/UI

 I'm going to organize the UI mostly by using Bootstrap as the main library for components.
-I'm looking into using `Alpine.js` to organize reactive aprts of the GUI.
-Both these tools are familiar from `archivistagd` dev.
+I'm using Svelte to implement reactive parts of the GUI.

 ## Conversion actions

 #todo

 1. Loading
+	1. [x] Validate GitHub repository information
+	2. [x] Define repository via GUI
-	1. Commit loading
+	3. Commit loading
 		1. [ ] Ignore commits from commit list (hashes or hashAbbrev)
 		2. [ ] Ignore commits from subject (glob pattern)
-	2. File loading
+	4. File loading
 		1. [ ] Copy file as sources from filename (glob pattern)
 			1. Radio group: In all commits the file is found; Last existing commit; In specific commit(s);
 		2. [ ] Copy file as sources and encode from filename (glob pattern)